Flyingfish812/p2myth/docs/Ship/Neni.md

 |--|--|--|--|--|--|--|--|--|
 | 66.91 | 50.91 | 268.91 | 42 | 319.82 | 335.82 | 34 | 416.00 | 50 |

+## Comments

+- 菁鸟: A great straight-attack ship.
+I'm playing like a sniper in P2.

 ## Survival

 - With a very difficult use to main, trying to eliminate invaders or turrets alike becomes a problem.
 Only after every 2s will a turret be popped off.